Soyvolon/ChristysThirstyBeerRides/docs/README.md

 - Cash

 ### PARKING
-There is extended parking under the interstate on the corner of 1st Ave South & 18th St South
+Bayboro has free parking.
+Please be considerate and park at the back of the lot or on the side as we will not be staying there the entire time.

 ### WHAT TO BRING:
-- A bike
+- Bike or rent one of mine
-- Lights – it will be getting dark!
+- Lights
 - Mask (wear at your discretion - required for going indoors)
 - Bike lock
 - Helmet